turnhub/turnio-notifications-webhook/README.md

 # turn_notifications
-Sending a message notification to the admin as soon as the message if received at turn interface.
+Sending a message notification to the admin as soon as the message is received at turn interface.

 # Submit template
 Make sure that you have a template approved.
 You can submit the template from the turn interface.
 The sample content of the template that was used in the current implemenation is :